numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Specifically, this NEP makes the following design choices which are discussed in more details in the detailed description section:

-1. Each datatype will be a class instance of a DType class, with most of the datatype-specific logic being implemented as special methods on the class.
+1. Each datatype will be an instance of a subclass of ``np.dtype``, with most of the datatype-specific logic being implemented as special methods on the class.
 In the C-API, these correspond to specific slots.
 In short, for ``f = np.dtype("f8")``, ``isinstance(f, np.dtype)`` will remain true, but ``type(f)`` will be a subclass of ``np.dtype`` rather than just ``np.dtype`` itself.